 Pre-Ride Nutrition

+Probably should have led with this section, honestly.
 Starting your ride with the right nutrients in your system can set the tone for how you perform throughout.
 Carbohydrates are the primary fuel source for moderate to high-intensity activities like cycling.
 A meal or snack rich in complex carbohydrates, such as oatmeal, whole grain bread, or a banana, can provide a steady release of energy.
-It’s advisable to consume this meal about 2-3 hours before cycling to allow your body enough time to digest the food.
+Consume this meal about 2-3 hours before cycling to allow your body enough time to digest.

 In addition to carbohydrates, a moderate amount of protein can help prepare your muscles for the exertion to come.
 Yogurt, a smoothie with protein powder, or a slice of turkey on whole grain bread are excellent choices.
 Avoid high-fat meals and overly fibrous foods right before riding as they can slow digestion and cause discomfort.